 Disc protrusion surgery

 As the body gets older, the water content of the discs can decrease, causing discs to become flatter.
-The elasticity of the cartilage in the exterior shell of the intervertebral discs can also become reduced, leaving them less able to return to their original position following the exertion of pressure.
-These issues can weaken the outer shell of a disc, allowing the inner gelatinous material push out against the disc wall and cause the disc to bulge beyond its normal position (referred to as a bulging disc).
+The elasticity of the cartilage in the tough outer layer of the discs can also become reduced, leaving them less able to return to their original position following the exertion of pressure.
+These issues can weaken the outer wall of a disc, allowing the gel-like center to push out against the disc wall and cause the disc to bulge beyond its normal position (referred to as a bulging disc).

 The wall of a disc also can develop a tear (a herniated disc) and potentially even allow the inner core material to leak out of the disc entirely.
-A torn disc may or may not be painful in and of itself, but any misshapen disc has the potential to cause symptoms if the bulging or herniated portion of the disc impinges on nearby nerve roots or the spinal cord itself.
-When that occurs, the person may feel pain, weakness, numbness and other seemingly unrelated symptoms that radiate along the affective nerves.
+A torn disc may or may not be painful in and of itself, but any misshapen disc has the potential to cause symptoms if the bulging or herniated portion of the disc compresses nearby nerve roots or the spinal cord.
+When that occurs, the person may feel pain, weakness, numbness and tingling that radiates along the effective nerves.

 For example, a pinched nerve in the neck might cause numbness in a shoulder or hand, while one in the lower back could lead to pain in the buttocks, legs and feet.
-To address the problematic symptoms, physicians may recommend that their patients begin a regimen of conservative treatments.
-Such approaches can include physical therapy, low-impact exercise, heat and cold therapy, gentle stretches and over-the-counter and prescription medications.
+To address the problematic symptoms, doctors may recommend that their patients begin a regimen of conservative treatments.
+Such approaches can include physical therapy, low-impact exercise, hot and cold compresses, gentle stretches and over-the-counter and prescription medications.

-Open spine disc extrusion surgery
+Open spine disc protrusion surgery

 Some of the procedures that are most frequently performed on patients who have disc extrusion issues include: